flameshot-org/flameshot/README.md

 - Press <kbd>Enter</kbd> or <kbd>Ctrl</kbd> + <kbd>C</kbd> when you are in a capture mode and you don't have an active selection and the whole desktop will be copied to your clipboard!
 Pressing <kbd>Ctrl</kbd> + <kbd>S</kbd> will save your capture in a file!
 Check the [Shortcuts](#shortcuts) for more information.

-- Execute the command `flameshot` without parameters or use the "Launch Flameshot" desktop entry to launch a running instance of the program without taking actions.
+- Execute the command `flameshot` without parameters to launch a running instance of the program without taking actions.

 ## Installation

 There are packages available for a few distros:

 - [Arch](https://www.archlinux.org/packages/community/x86_64/flameshot/)
   + Snapshot also available via AUR: [flameshot-git](https://aur.archlinux.org/packages/flameshot-git).
 - [Debian 10+](https://tracker.debian.org/pkg/flameshot): `apt install flameshot`